domarm-comat/pglive/README.md

 # Live pyqtgraph plot

 Pglive package adds support for thread-safe live plotting to pyqtgraph.
-It supports PyQt5, PyQt6 and PySide6.
+It supports PyQt5, PyQt6, PySide2 and PySide6.

 # Description #

-By default, pyqtgraph doesn't support real-time plotting.
-Aim of this package is to provide easy way to implement various Live plots.
-Every plot is connected with DataConnector, which sole purpose is to consume data points and manage data re-plotting / clearing.
+By default, pyqtgraph doesn't support live plotting.
+Aim of this package is to provide easy implementation of Line, Scatter and Bar Live plot.
+Every plot is connected with it's DataConnector, which sole purpose is to consume data points and manage data re-plotting.
 DataConnector interface provides Pause and Resume method, update rate and maximum number of plotted points.
-Each time data point is collected, call `DataConnector.cb_set_data`, `DataConnector.cb_append_data_array` or `DataConnector.cb_append_data_point` callback.
-Calling `DataConnector.clear` will clear the plot.
-That's all you need to update plot with new data.
-Callbacks are Thread  safe, so it works nicely in multithreaded applications.
+Each time data point is collected, call `DataConnector.cb_set_data` or `DataConnector.cb_append_data_point` callback.
+That's all You need to update plot with new data.
+Callbacks are Thread safe, so it works nicely in applications with multiple data collection Threads.

 **Focus on data collection and leave plotting to pglive.**

-To make firsts steps easy, package comes with many examples implemented in PyQt5, PyQt6 and PySide6.
+To make firsts steps easy, package comes with many examples implemented in PyQt5 or PyQt6.

-# News #

-- Added `clear` method to `DataConnector` which can be used to clear plot data.
-- PySide2 support was removed in **v0.6.6** due to the fact, that is no longer supported by devs.
-Removing PySide2 allowed me to support current Python versions.
+Support for PySide2 and PySide6 was added in version 0.3.0.

 # Code examples #